 Each bite of this buttery saffron cake with raisins is guaranteed to transport your taste buds to a world of culinary bliss.
 Freshly ground saffron blends beautifully with the plump raisins to create a delectable treat that is perfect for any occasion.

+Although I love to bake, I do not consider myself a baker.
 I gravitate towards simpler desserts, where a primary ingredient gets all of the attention, whether it be a fruit or a spice.

-Measuring accurately is a must.
-Attention to detail is absolute.
+Creating and developing a brand-spanking new dessert recipe is challenging, where measurements and attention to detail is absolute.
 And, I never post one of my own baked recipes without re-creating it half a dozen times for continued success.

 My family’s favorite cookie are my Persian Saffron Raisin Cookie (Shirini Kishmishi).
 It is buttery.
 Oh yeah, lots of butter.
 And features aromatic saffron with dots of raisins.
 I realized that this combination would be perfect in a buttery pound cake.